-Our clients (just like all other organizations in B2B) use a lead/contact status field to trigger sales to call a contact and track and measure funnel performance.
-A client just asked me for a list of lead status values it should consider and why.
+Most B2B companies use a CRM lead status (or contact status) field to trigger Sales to call a contact and track and measure funnel performance.
+Our high-growth clients often ask me for a list of lead status values they should consider and why.
 Below are the lead status values we provided.
-Note that this assumes a single product company (AKA a simplistic scenario) that has an inside-sales team.
+Note that this assumes a single product company (AKA a simplistic scenario) that has an inside sales team.
 Multi-product companies will have similar lead status values, but of course the lead management process, specifically as it relates to MQL and recycling, must be adjusted.

 - Inquiry.
 An individual that has taken one or more marketing activities, but has not achieved the lead scoring threshold or route around criteria.

 - Disqualified.
-A lead that inside-sales or direct-sales engaged or connected with, but which the sales team has determined to be non-viable.
+A lead that inside sales or direct sales engaged or connected with, but which the sales team has determined to be non-viable.
 When a lead is listed as disqualified, a conditional field should be used to capture the disqualification reason.
-Disqualification reasons include: unable to reach, no interest, not ready to buy (in timeframe defined by company), went cold (aka stopped responding), etc. When a lead is disqualified it is not eligible to become a MQL until it moves to long term nurture.
+Disqualification reasons include: unable to reach, no interest, not ready to buy (in the timeframe defined by company), went cold (aka stopped responding), etc. When a lead is disqualified it is not eligible to become an MQL until it moves to long term nurture.

 - N/A. This is the lead status value that all individuals from client and partner accounts receive and it indicates that they are not viable candidates for sales to engage.
 When a contact is placed in this status the status value stays persistent as long as the contact’s company remains a customer.
 If the company does not renew all contacts with the lead status of N/A, then they move back to the lead status of pre-inquiry (if no activities) or inquiry.

 - Potential deal.
 This is what inside sales sends to a direct rep. When a lead is entered into this status we recommend that a zero dollar, no timeline opportunity is created in the CRM to represent the opportunity that is being passed to the direct rep.